MS Agronomy Application

 The preapplication deadline for consideration for a fall semester start is April 1, and spring semester start is October 1 of any given year.
 Any applicant who qualifies for an auto-admission can be admitted at any time.

 - Complete the pre-application form

-- You will enter names and email addresses of three people who can submit LOR's for you in the preapp
+- In the application, you will enter names and email addresses of three people who can submit LOR's

-- As soon as you submit the preapp, recommenders will automatically get an email asking them to submit an LOR.
-The email contains a link they can use to upload their LOR.
+- When you submit the preapp, recommenders will automatically get an email that contains a link for them to submit an LOR

 - Be sure to tell recommenders they will be receiving a "do not reply" email from ISU, and to check their junk mail if they do not get it in their inbox

-- Should the system not function for some reason, recommenders are welcome to send their LOR to email@example.com.
+- Should the system not function, recommenders are welcome to send their LOR to email@example.com

 - Request official transcripts from all undergraduate or graduate institutions.
 Please send your official transcripts to: